Levi67/Levi-s-DotFiles/newRice.md

 - Eww pop up for vpn selecter + media
 - Maybe in the control panel pop up a cpu + gpu util thing
 - eww welcome screen
+- In waybar theres a post commmand thing in the config use that for pywal
 ## 1. Hyprland Setup
 - Install and configure Hyprland as your Wayland compositor.
 - Configure `hyprland.conf` with: